 In contrast to verilog, Python has powerful metaprogramming capabilities, such as decorators and metaclasses.
 This makes it possible to create higher-level domain-specific languages (DSLs).
 Examples include languages for finite state machines, memory controllers, image and signal processing, and even processors.

 The best way to learn Magma is through examples.
 The magma_register_file_tutorial provides an example of defining and verifying a register file generator.
 The magmathon repository contains a set of Jupyter Notebooks that introduce the system.
-There's also magma_tutorial which contains a set of basic circuits and tests, providing an example template for a magma project.
+There's also magma_examples and magma_tutorial which contain a set of basic circuits and tests, providing an example templates for a magma projects.
 Please also refer to the documentation.

 Magma is designed to work with Mantle which contains an a collection of useful circuits; and with Loam which is used to represent parts and boards, and to build applications for standalone FPGA boards.